vignettes/intro_vignette.Rmd

 )

-For H.sapiens KEGG enrichment analyses,
+For KEGG enrichment analyses, visualize_terms()

-can be used to generate KEGG pathway
+used to generate KEGG pathway diagrams that are returned as a list of

 input_processed <- input_processing(example_pathfindR_input)

-visualize_terms(
+gg_list <- visualize_terms(

 result_df = example_pathfindR_output,